cocos/cocos-docs/en/editor/extension/first-panel.md

 ## Refresh extensions

 Once the above changes are done and saved, open Cocos Creator again, find and open **Extensions -> Extension Manager** in the top menu bar, and select the extension location (**Global** or **Project**) in the panel.
-Then find the corresponding extension and click the Refresh button, Creator will reload the extension content to make it effective.
+Find the corresponding extension and click the Refresh button, Creator will reload the extension content to make it effective.

-Then the new **Open Hello World** button will appear in the top menu bar under **Panels -> Custom**, click it to open the first panel we created.
+Lastly, the new **Open Hello World** button will appear in the top menu bar under **Panels -> Custom**, click it to open the first panel that was created.